 Landing in the French capital was no less an adventurous trip to me.
 Yet, on my first morning, I woke up to a wonderful surprise of light snowfall.
-In March, when the weather change was imminent and the arrival of spring expected.
+I visited Paris In March, when the weather change was imminent and the arrival of spring expected.
 That did raise my excitement levels at the experience of this tiniest blessing of nature.
 Because coming from Delhi in India we never get to see *real* snowfall.
-However, snowfall also means bad weather, or maybe even rains which can be a spoilsport sometimes.
+However, snowfall also means bad weather, or maybe even rains which is a spoilsport sometimes.
 Although, I try not to let bad weather ruin my trip, though one can’t compete with mother nature..right?
-It’s better to be prepared, in my case I wasn’t!!
+It’s better to be ready, in my case I wasn’t!!
 Because I didn’t do the rain check, I didn’t pack proper clothes and no umbrella – never even considered that packing it :D.

 Places to visit in Paris in 3 days

-#Start a stroll towards Eiffel Tower
+A stroll towards Eiffel Tower

-Walk from Trocadero to Eiffel
+Walk to Eiffel

-#Arc De Triomphe
+Arc De Triomphe

 Continue the Paris quest towards Arc De Triomphe while admiring the gorgeous architecture of the city.
-From Eiffel Tower, it will take almost 30 minutes of walk to Arc de Triomphe.
+From the Eiffel Tower, it will take almost 30 minutes of walk to Arc de Triomphe.
 It is one of the most famous monuments of Paris honoring the fighters of the French revolution and the Napoleonic wars.
 Located in the center of Charles De Gaulle, the monument stands high since it’s construction in 1836.
 There are 284 steps to the top of the Arc De Triomphe and the observation deck showcases the best panoramic views of the Paris city.
-The roundabout around the monument is currently the busiest traffic Triomphes in Europe.
-While visiting Paris for 2 or 3 days, a walk to the Arc De Triomphe should be included.
+The roundabout around the monument is now the busiest traffic Triomphes in Europe.
+While visiting Paris for 2 or 3 days, a walk to the Arc De Triomphe shouldn’t be missed.

-I couldn’t visit the observation deck because of the long queue for the ticket and hence I returned back capturing pictures from outside.
+I couldn’t visit the observation deck because of the long queue for the ticket and hence I returned capturing pictures from outside.
 If you are visiting Paris for 2 days or less, I suggest skipping it too.
-But if you have complete 3 days in Paris, I highly recommend taking the stairs to the top for some amazing views of Paris.
-At this point, my phone’s battery was drained so I couldn’t even locate the way back to the hotel.
+But if you have the complete 3 days in Paris, I highly recommend taking the stairs to the top for some amazing views of Paris.
+At this point, my phone’s battery drained so I couldn’t even find the way back to the hotel.
 Following my gut, I backtracked and lost my way and reached Victor Hugo street where I did window-shopping and a lovely lady in Zara helped me with my way back.
 Although this walk turned out to be the one I remember about Paris making me feel sometimes it’s better to travel without phones, isn’t it?
 Walk in Paris without phones or camera admiring it local vibe will give you a lifetime of memory.

 Wondering where to eat in Paris?
 Fancy eating in an Indian restaurant in Paris?
 I highly recommend Restaurant Indien Suraj in a quaint Parisian neighborhood.

-#Musee de Louvre
+Musee de Louvre

 A visit to the French capital can never be complete without feeling its art culture persistent for centuries.
-World’s largest museum, an architectural marvel, a photographic gem and illuminating star is the Louvre Museum Paris as a gift for tourists!!
-Even, so many books and movies have revolved around the art collections from this particular museum and some movies have also been shot here and thus the Louvre museum is one of the top sights in Paris.
-If visiting the Louvre museum in the peak tourist season, plan accordingly as the famous Louvre museum is known to host millions of visitors annually so the entry or ticket counters queue can be overwhelming for some.
+World’s largest museum, an architectural marvel, a photographic gem, and illuminating star is the Louvre Museum Paris as a gift for tourists!!
+Even, so many books and movies have revolved around the art collections from this particular museum and some movies have also been shot here and thus the Louvre museum is one of the top sites in Paris.
+If visiting the Louvre museum in the peak tourist season, plan so as the famous Louvre museum is known to host millions of visitors annually so the entry or ticket counters queue can be overwhelming for some.
 Know more about these Top Tips for Visiting the Louvre by Anisa.

-#Notre Dame de Paris
+Notre Dame de Paris

 The historic Notre Dame De Cathedral which took over 2 centuries to be built completely is another prime vantage point associated with the Pari.
-Showcasing finest French-Gothic architecture, the Notre Dame de Cathedral stands high at 130 meters and the steps leading to the top of the church features some of the best views of the capital.
+Showcasing the finest French-Gothic architecture, the Notre Dame de Cathedral stands high at 130 meters and the steps leading to the top of the church features some of the best views of the capital.
 Did you know this particular Notre Dame Cathedral is one of the largest church buildings in the world?
 Read more about the fascinating history and facts about the Notre Dame cathedral.

-#La Grand Arche at La Defense
+La Grande Arche at La Defense

 The Trocadero metro station was just 5 mins from my hotel from which took me straight to Gare de La Défense – a metro station in Europe’s largest office complex located just beneath the Grand Arche in the west district of Paris.